Noah-Huppert/jira-to-github/README.md

 ever create duplicates.

 See the [Setup](#setup) and [Running](#running) sections for more information.

+# Install
+To install Jira To GitHub you must build from source.
+In the future binary distributions may be provided.

+First clone down this repository with `go get github.com/Noah-Huppert/jira-to-github`.
+Then run `make install`.

+The Jira to GitHub migration tool will then be installed in `$GOPATH/bin` under the name `j2gh`.

 # Setup
 To run Jira To GitHub you must edit the configuration file.